Prevention, Outreach and Education Department

 All second-year undergraduate students are required to attend a one-hour workshop that will be facilitated by undergraduate peer educators.
 The workshop will explore the ways that all students can be active bystanders and delve deeper into what bystander intervention entails.
-Ways to support survivors and hold each other accountable will also be explored in depth during this workshop.
+Ways to support survivors and hold each other accountable also will be explored in depth during this workshop.
 Workshop participants will engage in poll questions and view brief clips that outline different scenarios and topic matters relating to bystander intervention.

 The goals of the Bystander Network Program include:

 If you are having trouble accessing your workshop, it's possible the link has changed.
 You should have been sent a new link.
 Please check your spam/junk folders and look for the most recent email about your workshop.
-If you still can't find it please contact us at empower@msu.edu and we will get back to you the following day.
+If you still can't find it, please contact us at empower@msu.edu and we will get back to you the following day.

 We recommend using Chrome to access the online work.
 Also make sure to clear your cache history to avoid any glitches.